Skip to main content

 The Linear vs Jira vs Asana choice is less about features than team shape.
 Teams waste a lot of money adopting the workflow of a company they are not.

-Linear is the cleanest option for modern product teams that care about speed and issue flow.
+Linear is the cleanest option for product teams that care about speed and issue flow.
 Jira is still the heavyweight choice for larger engineering organizations with deeper process needs.
 Asana is strongest when project management needs to include many non-engineering stakeholders.

 The short answer